TeeFooLoo/documentation-systems-lab/atlas-commerce-docs/element-flow-overview.md

-# Atlas Element Flow Overview
+# Atlas Platform Element Flow Overview

-Atlas Element Flow lets you add secure payment boxes directly to your website's checkout page.
-While you retain complete control over how your checkout looks and feels, our secure platform handles all the sensitive card data in the background.
+Atlas Element Flow lets you add secure payment Elements directly to your website's checkout page.
+While you retain complete control over how your checkout looks and feels, the Atlas platform handles all the sensitive card data in the background.

 By keeping card data completely separate from your server, you can design a seamless shopping experience without having to handle or store risky credit card numbers yourself.